 Action to be taken by:- What action to take if you have concerns Any member of staff Report your concern via MyConcern and discuss your concerns with the DSL or DSO (Sarah Thursfield or Jayne Ellis), or in their absence, with the Deputy DSL (Charlotte Beltran or Amanda Ball) as soon as possible, before the child leaves for the day.
-It is important that the child is not sent home at the end of the day without taking the right protective action. (governor, volunteer, contractor, 2.
-Complete the record of concern via MyConcern which will alert the DSL/DSO. activity provider) If the DSL/DSO or deputy is not available, you can use ChAD on 01782 235100 Inform the DSL/DSO about your consultation with ChAD and what actions you have taken.
-Ensure all actions and decisions are recorded on MyConcern Action to be taken by:- If you are concerned that the child is at risk of significant harm (Level 4) DSL, DSO or Deputy You have used the Guide to Levels of Need and believe the child is at risk of significant harm. (section 47 child protection) DSL 2.
-If you are unsure, use ChAD Once you are sure that a child protection referral is required, inform the family of your intention to refer to Children's Social Care, (ChAD) and why (unless to do so would increase the risk of harm; hinder the prevention/detection of a serious crime; lead to an unjustified delay in making enquiries about allegations of significant harm Contact ChAD (235100) without delay.
+It is important that the child is not sent home at the end of the day without taking the right protective action.

+(governor, volunteer, Complete the record of concern via MyConcern which will alert the DSL/DSO. contractor, activity 3.
+If the DSL/DSO or deputy is not available, you can use ChAD on 01782 235100 provider) 4.
+Inform the DSL/DSO about your consultation with ChAD and what actions you have • / taken.
+Ensure all actions and decisions are recorded on MyConcern · Action to be taken by:- If you are concerned that the child is at risk of significant harm (Level 4) 1.
+You have used the Guide to Levels of Need and believe the child is at risk of DSL, DSO significant harm. (section 47 child protection) or Deputy organicalit marini (occion 47 cima protoction) DSL 2.
+If you are unsure, use ChAD 2.
+If you die disdie, doe on to 3.
+Once you are sure that a child protection referral is required, inform the family of your intention to refer to Children's Social Care, (ChAD) and why (unless to do so would increase the risk of harm; hinder the prevention/detection of a serious crime; lead to an unjustified delay in making enquiries about allegations of significant harm load to air drijaotinoa dolay iri making oriqamoo aboat anogationo or orgimoant narm 4.
+Contact ChAD (235100) without delay.
 Ensure you have all relevant details to hand and provide as much information as you can about your concerns.
-See page 39.
-If you believe that the child is in immediate danger, or you suspect a crime has been committed, you must also contact the police immediately.
-Confirm your referral via a telephone consultation with ChAD to share concerns and a decision/advice will be given whilst on the call.

-- 7. A Multi-agency Referral Form (MARF) does not need to be completed for the referral but can be completed for your own records - 8.
+See page 39. and provide do madrimornadion do you dan about your dondome.
+God page do.
+5. If you believe that the child is in immediate danger, or you suspect a crime has been committed, you must also contact the police immediately. committee, you must also contact the police inimediately.
+6. Confirm your referral via a telephone consultation with ChAD to share concerns and a decision/advice will be given whilst on the call. a decision, davide will be given willow out.
+7. A Multi-agency Referral Form (MARF) does not need to be completed for the referral but can be completed for your own records 1.5.5.1.a. bat bat be definated for your own rootide 8.
 Record all your discussions and decision-making on MyConcern.
 Add this, and a copy of the MARF (optional) to the child's child protection file.
-(If the child does not have a stand-alone child protection file, you will need to create one.) - 9.
-Update/start the chronology.
-Continue to update the child's file and chronology as the investigation and resulting work continues.
+(If the child does not have a stand-alone child protection file, you will need to create one.) have a stand dione of the protoction the, you will hood to droate one.
+9. Update/start the chronology.
+Continue to update the child's file and chronology as the investigation and resulting work continues. the investigation and resoluting work continues.